status-im/specs/status-group-chats-spec.md

 A members added event is used by admins to add members to the chat.
 Upon receiving this event a client MUST validate the `chat-id` provided with the updates and MUST ensure the author of the event is an admin of the chat, otherwise the event MUST be ignored.
-If the event is valid a client SHOULD update the list of members of the chat who have not joined, adding the `members` received.
+If the event is valid a client MUST update the list of members of the chat who have not joined, adding the `members` received.
 `members` is an array of hex encoded public keys.

 #### member-joined